 The consequences of failing to manage fraud risk include:

-• Financial losses: Fraud can lead to significant monetary damages.
+- Financial losses: Fraud can lead to significant monetary damages.

-• Reputational damage: Fraud incidents harm brand trust and stakeholder relationships.
+- Reputational damage: Fraud incidents harm brand trust and stakeholder relationships.

-• Regulatory non-compliance: Inadequate fraud controls can lead to legal and regulatory penalties.
+- Regulatory non-compliance: Inadequate fraud controls can lead to legal and regulatory penalties.

-Steps to conduct a fraud risk assessment
+How do you conduct a fraud risk assessment?

 A fraud risk assessment is essential for identifying vulnerabilities and taking targeted actions to address them.
 A structured approach ensures businesses understand their unique risks and prioritise mitigation efforts effectively.